-The program runs from August 26 to November 23.
-Students should plan to arrive on August 26 to settle into their rooms.
+ARISE will run from Aug 25 to Nov 21, 2020.
+Students should plan to arrive on August 24 to settle into their rooms.

 Male and female student housing will be provided.
 Students should expect to share a room with a new friend.

 Breakfast and lunch are provided Monday-Thursday.
-Students are responsible for supper and all meals from Friday-Sunday.
+Students are responsible for all suppers and meals from Friday-Sunday.

 How to Apply

 Good things come in threes.
 Like the steps to apply to ARISE.